 Decoding the Critical Notices

 This is your prime time to make a move.
-You have a few different paths you can take:
+You have several options to choose from:

 - Loan Modification: You can try to negotiate with your lender to permanently change your loan terms, like lowering the interest rate or extending the payback period to make your monthly payments manageable.